gavinlyonsrepo/ST7735_TFT_RPI/README.md

 | 3 | ST7735R Red Tab   | TFT_ST7735R_Red |
 | 4 | ST7735S Black Tab | TFT_ST7735S_Black |

+**Tested**

+These two are only type of  ST7735 tested on but should work on other types in theory.

+1. TFT SPI LCD, ST7735 Driver, RED PCB v1.1, 1.44 , 128 x 128 pixels, "ST7735R Red Tab"
+2. TFT SPI LCD, ST7735 Driver, RED PCB v1.2, 1.8 , 128 x 160 pixels, "ST7735S Black Tab"

+The test files and full screen bitmaps are set up for number 1.  so user will have to modify "USER OPTIONS 1 & 2" in main.cpp and provide own bitmap to test number 2.
+No built-in SD card support at present and backlight control is left to user.

 **TFT SPI LCD, ST7735 Driver, RED PCB v1.1, 1.44'', 128 x 128 pixels**